Poker laws in the state of Michigan

 While land-based gambling is legal in the Great Lake State, there’s a little confusion about the online industry.
-Can locals play online poker as easily as they can the live game?
+Can locals play online poker in Michigan as easily as they can the live game?

 Online poker laws in the state of Michigan